LNER Class A3 4472 Flying Scotsman: LNER

 On 30 November 1934, Flying Scotsman became the first steam locomotive to reach the officially authenticated speed of 100 mi/h, while hauling a light test train between Leeds and London, and the publicity-conscious LNER made much of the fact.
 Although the Great Western Railway's 3440 City of Truro was reported to have reached the same speed in 1904, the record was unofficial.

 Following the success of Gresley's streamlined Class A4s introduced in 1935, Flying Scotsman was relegated to lesser duties but still worked on the main line and hauling passenger services.
 In 1943, as with all railway stock during World War II, the locomotive was painted black.
 In 1946, it was renumbered twice by Gresley's successor Edward Thompson, who devised a comprehensive renumbering scheme for the LNER.
 4472 was initially assigned number 502, but an amendment to the system several months later led to its renumbering of 103.

 In 1928, Gresley began to modify the A1s into an improved version, the Class A3, on a gradual basis.
 In 1945, the remaining unmodified A1s, which included Flying Scotsman, were reclassified as A10.
-103 emerged as an A3 on 4 January 1947 with its original Apple Green livery.
-Its old 180 psi boiler was replaced with a 225 psi version with the long "banjo" dome of the type it carries today, and it was fitted with more efficient valves and cylinders.
+In late 1946, no. 103 was rebuilt as an A3, returning to traffic on 4 January 1947 with its original Apple Green livery.
+The rebuilding involved the replacement of its old round-dome 180 psi boiler (Diagram 94) with a 225 psi version (Diagram 94A) with the long "banjo" dome of the type it carries today, and it was fitted with more efficient valves and cylinders.